yakazimir/kyler-website/content/home/teaching.md

 - **Paper accepted at EMNLP 2025** *TinyScientist: An Interactive, Extensible, and Controllable Framework for Building Research Agents* (*library for LLM-driven automated research.
 Paper forthcoming*)

+- **Paper accepted at NeurIPS 2025** Our work on *Language Modeling by Language Models* (*research agents for machine learning and neural architecture discovery*) was accepted as a spolight paper.